1114 McClung Tower

 Phone: (865) 974-7001

 MARIA STEHLE received her Ph.D. from the University of Massachusetts Amherst in 2005.
-She taught as a Visiting Assistant Professor of German and Gender and Women's Studies at Connecticut College in New London for two years before she joined the faculty at UT in the fall of 2007.
+She taught as a Visiting Assistant Professor of German and Gender and Women's Studies at Connecticut College before she joined the faculty at UT in the fall of 2007.

-Dr. Stehle serves as book review editor for the journal German Studies Review and as Graduate Coordinator for German and Associate Chair for the Interdisciplinary Program in Cinema Studies.
-She is Steering Committee Member for the Interdisciplinary Program in Women, Gender, & Sexuality Studies.
+Dr. Stehle co-editor of the open access web publication “Digital Feminist Collective” and book review editor for the journal German Studies Review.
+She serves as Graduate Coordinator for German, Co-Chair for the Interdisciplinary Program in Cinema Studies, and Steering Committee Member for the Interdisciplinary Program in Women, Gender, & Sexuality Studies.

 - Ph.D., University of Massachusetts Amherst